liamhv31/Projects/Phishing Investigations/Phishing-Case-1.md

 ### Scenario
 You are a Level 1 SOC Analyst.
-Several suspicious emails have been forwarded to you from other coworkers.
-You must obtain details from each email for your team to implement the appropriate rules to prevent colleagues from receiving additional spam/phishing emails.
+Several suspicious emails have been forwarded to you by coworkers.
+You must obtain details from each email so your team can implement appropriate rules to prevent colleagues from receiving additional spam/phishing emails.

 ### Task
 Use the tools discussed throughout this room (or use your own resources) to help you analyze each email header and email body.

 ### Question 1 - What brand was this email tailored to impersonate?
 This one was very straightforward.
 I just opened up the Phish3Case1.eml file in the VM.
-This will open up the original email in the Outlook client installed on the system.
-From there we can see the name of the company the email is attempting to impersonate plastered throughout the message.
+This opens the original email in the Outlook client installed on the system.
+From there, we can see the name of the company the email is attempting to impersonate displayed throughout the message.

 <img width="941" height="844" alt="image" src="https://github.com/user-attachments/assets/f76a0086-feb7-4016-bf66-8ab154eda4e7" />

 **Answer**: Netflix

 ### Question 2 - What is the From email address?
 Another easy one.
-You can see the sender address at the top of the email.
+You can see the sender's address at the top of the email.

 <img width="938" height="840" alt="image" src="https://github.com/user-attachments/assets/a8889b1a-00ac-497a-8528-e7203313d789" />